opendatateam/udata/docs/development-environment.md

 ## Common tasks

-Most of the common tasks are scripted in the `tasks.py` file (which is using invoke).
+Most of the common tasks are scripted in the `tasks.py` file (which is using [invoke][]).
 You can get the documentation related to all tasks with:

 ```shell
 $ inv -l
 ```

-It might be required to update your dependencies to ensure compatibility.
+It might be required to update your Python and JavaScript dependencies to ensure compatibility.
 A task is provided to automate it:

 ```shell